agsb/jelly/documents/CircuitLayout.md

 ### Logic tables

-The page lookup is done with M0-Mfor U3, maps unary math functions and decode page for U1 and U2.
+The page lookup is done with lines M0-M2 for U3, the table maps unary math functions and decode page for U1 and U2.

 | page | M0-A8 | M1-A9 | M2-A10 | action |
 | ---- | ----- | ----- | ------ | ----- |